Games

 These are the types of taiga biomes in Minecraft:

-- Old Growth taiga – A taiga biome with large trees that are old.
+• Old Growth taiga – A taiga biome with large old trees.

 Caves